Double Your Donation!

 Center for Responsible Travel (CREST)

-CARE for the Cape & Islands™ is pleased to have the support of its fiscal sponsor, CREST.
+CARE for the Cape & Islands™ is pleased to have the support of its former fiscal sponsor, CREST.
 CREST’s Mission is to promote responsible tourism policies and practices so that local communities may thrive and steward their cultural resources and biodiversity.
 They are a unique policy-oriented research organization based in Washington, DC dedicated to increasing the positive global impact of responsible tourism.
 CREST assists governments, policy makers, tourism businesses, nonprofit organizations, and international agencies with finding solutions to critical issues confronting tourism, the world’s largest service industry.

 CARE is proud to join the Future of Tourism movement, comprised of a coalition of six non-governmental organizations that have come together to stand united in an appeal for change.